Pancreas transplant surgery or pancreas

 ● Transplant rejection

-Pancreas transplant surgery patients can expect pain, discomfort and swelling around the incision site.
-Nausea and vomiting are also quite common.
+Pancreas transplant surgery has some side effects such as pain, discomfort and swelling around the incision site.
+Also, nausea and vomiting can be experienced by some of the patients.

-The average pancreas transplant success rate is around 95%, at one year after the procedure is performed.
+The success rate of the pancreas transplant is 95%, at one year after the transplant is performed.

-Pancreas transplant surgery can extend a patient’s life by several years.
+With the pancreas transplant operation, a patient’s life can be extended by several years.
 Around 85% of transplanted pancreases are functional for several years after the procedure has been performed.
-Immunosuppressant drugs can increase the chance of developing other diseases such as infections or cancer.
+However, taking immunosuppressant drugs can increase the possibility of having other diseases such as infections or cancer.